 Our Scientific Advisory Committee consists of scientists and experts across the globe who set the standards for land purchase applications and identify urgent and well-designed habitat-preservation projects.

-Professor Dianne Brunton is a behavioural ecologist and has published widely in the fields of behavioural ecology and conservation.
-She received her PhD at the University of Michigan and completed a postdoc at Yale University before returning to her native New Zealand.
-Prof. Brunton is currently the head of the Institute of Natural and Mathematical Sciences at the Auckland campus of Massey University in New Zealand.
+Brunton is a senior scientist in conservation biology and behavioural in the School of Natural Sciences at Massey University in Auckland.
 With long-term interests in the application of theory to conservation practice, Prof. Brunton also chairs the Auckland Zoo Conservation Fund and is a member of expert panels for several national funding agencies.

 Dr. Gerardo Ceballos is a professor of ecology and conservation at the National Autonomous University of Mexico.
 Beginning with research on prairie dogs, he emerged as an international leader in the field of conservation biology.
 Ceballos led the first scientific group to publish distribution patterns for all five thousand mammals in the world.
 He also initiated the establishment of the first trust for land conservation in Mexico and is presently leading efforts to create an ecological corridor for jaguars in the country.
 He was recently named as a finalist for the prestigious Indianapolis Prize for animal conservation.